nodirshox/uzbekistan-developers-blogs/README.md

 ## All Uzbekistan Developers blog list.

 If you have a blog(Telegram, website, Youtube, or any), welcome to Fork the repository and add yours.
 And make Pull request.
-If you can't create Pull request, write to me directly to [Telegram](https://t.me/nodirshox_e).
+If you can't create Pull request, write to me directly in [Telegram](https://t.me/nodirshox_e).

 - Nodirbek Ergashev [Telegram](https://t.me/nodir_adventure) [Blog](https://ergashevn.blogspot.com/)
 - Jakhongir Rakhmonov [Telegram](https://t.me/jakhonrakhmon) [Telegram2](https://t.me/JR_TwitGram) [Blog](https://rahmonov.me/)